NEW OpenAI Structured Outputs with Label Studio 🚀

 1. Select your base model.

 The models that appear depend on the API keys that you have configured for your organization.
 If you have added an OpenAI key, then you will see all supported OpenAI models.
-If you have added Azure OpenAI keys, then you will see one model per each deployment that you have added.
+If you have other API keys, then you will see one model per each deployment that you have added.

 For a description of all OpenAI models, see OpenAI’s models overview.